avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 3. Third, the loop **modifies our original array**.
 Not doing so would require even more code.

 Can we do better?
-Once again, we can.
+Yes!
 The map operator allows us to simplify this operation.

 ```javascript